sjtu-chan-joey/APFE-itransformer/README.md

-# APFE-itransformer
+# AFPE-itransformer

-**APFE-iTransformer** (Adaptive Pruning Frequency Enhanced iTransformer) is a robust and efficient framework for multivariate time-series forecasting, tailored for noisy and complex environments such as spacecraft telemetry systems.
+**AFPE-iTransformer** (Adaptive Frequency Pruning Enhanced iTransformer) is a robust and efficient framework for multivariate time-series forecasting, tailored for noisy and complex environments such as spacecraft telemetry systems.
 This is the official implementation of our method proposed in:

 > 📄 **APFE-iTransformer: Adaptive Frequency-Domain Pruning Enhanced iTransformer for Multivariate Time-Series Forecasting**
 > ✍️ Authors: [Joey Chan,Shiyuan Piao,Huan Wang,Zhen Chen,Fugee Tsung,Ershun Pan]